 “Apparently, you would know that better than me,” Lysia said slyly.
-“But no, I don’t think it’s strange – it is quite possible he wasn’t feeling well, you know.
-Besides, Starfleet had his hotel room thoroughly examined; there was no trace whatsoever of there being another person there.
+“But no, I don’t think it’s strange – it’s quite possible he wasn’t feeling well, you know.
+Besides, Starfleet had his hotel room thoroughly examined; there was no trace whatsoever of another person having been there.
 No,” she said firmly, “he died of natural causes, and he died alone.
 Satisfied?” she added with a curious look at her friend.

 Irina nodded.
 “Quite satisfied.
 Thank you, Lia.
 I owe you one.”

-“And I’m going to collect it, be sure of that,” Lysia assured her with a smile.
+“And I’m going to collect, be sure of that,” Lysia assured her with a smile.
 “We’ll see what we can do about it when you get to San Francisco.”

-“I have no idea when I’ll be able to visit Earth next,” Irina said with a shake of her head.
+“I have no idea when I’ll be able to visit Earth,” Irina said with a shake of her head.

 Lysia grinned.
 “From what I’ve heard, it might be sooner than you think.
 Take care, Ira.
 Haro out.”